kylegrover/kylegrover.github.io/_posts/2019-04-20-adding-a-slider-to-a-scene-in-synesthesia.md

 Let's start out by adding our own slider to the control panel.
 It won't do anything yet, but it's a good place to start.
 I'll be working with the default scene Glassier if you'd like to work along.

 1. If you don't have a scene ready to edit, choose one from the library view and click the "duplicate scene" button indicated by two documents, then find that new scene (ie "Glassier_dup") and click the "edit scene" button indicated by a pencil.
 2. You should be greeted by the scenes folder.
-Open the file "scene.json" in your [favorite code editor](https://mikkegoes.com/finding-the-best-text-editor-for-coding/) (it may appear as just "scene" depending on your OS preferences)
+Open the file "scene.json" in your <a href="https://mikkegoes.com/finding-the-best-text-editor-for-coding/" target="_blank">favorite code editor</a> (it may appear as just "scene" depending on your OS preferences)
 3. Note all the existing settings, and the format they're written in.
 Try to figure out what they're doing.
-If you're editing Glassier like I am, note that it's made by the fantastic [Felix Woitzel](https://www.shadertoy.com/user/Flexi).
+If you're editing Glassier like I am, note that it's made by the fantastic <a href="https://www.shadertoy.com/user/Flexi" target="_blank">Felix Woitzel</a>.
 4. Find the section wrapped in `_"CONTROLS"_`` : [ ... ]` and add this after the `[` but before the next `{`

        {